jmtrachy/pws-poc-node/README.md

 # pws-poc-node
-A test replacement of the PWS tier - written in js
+A test replacement of an internal PWS tier - written in js

 To build as standalone using the local env: node src/server.js To build as standalone using a specified environment: export PWS_ENVIRONMENT=environment_name followed by node src/server.js